 For us, the individual works are moments of crystallisation in an ongoing exploration of themes and ideas which flow from one work to the next.
 Inheritors picks up where Parlor Walls left off, looking at the way we relate to one another and the natural world.
 Our interests run deep, and no one work can fully satisfy our curiosity.
 Unfinished threads of research, and images left “on the cutting room floor”, provide seeds for future work.
 These moments are important markers in the development of our thinking, and in our efforts to communicate with viewers.
 Working with Siobhan Davies Dance, and Programme Director Lauren Wright has been a dream commission.
 We have been offered an abundance of support and stimulation with an openness that allows us to pursue our ongoing research and obsessions.

-The work will be on show at Siobhan Davies Dance Studios from 17 March.
+The work will be on show at Siobhan Davies Dance Studios until 15 April.
 Find out more here.

 1. Still from Interitors.
 Courtesy Webb-Ellis.